Gleyveon/Botveon-TOS/README.md

 # Botveon's Terms of Service + Privacy Policy
 By inviting Botveon or using its features, you are agreeing to the below-mentioned **Terms of Service** and **Privacy Policy**.
-If you do not agree with any of these terms, you are prohibited from using or adding Botveon to your server.
+If you break or do not agree with any of these terms, you are prohibited from using or adding Botveon to your server.

 ## Liability
 The owner of Botveon may not be held liable for individuals breaking these Terms at any given time.
 The owner trusts that end users will be truthful and will not misuse Botveon or the services of Discord in a malicious way.